jutge-org/jutge-vscode/README.md

 -   Follow the installation instructions above to set up your development environment
 -   Familiarize yourself with the project structure and key components
--   Check the GitHub issues for tasks that need assistance
+-   Check the GitHub issues for tasks that need assistance (look for the "help wanted" or "good first issue" labels)

 ### Coding Standards